Updated:

 Musicians and pop-culture icons helped cement the style throughout the decade, though it slipped out of favour as the 2000s rolled in.
 Fast forward to today, and the renewed interest in 90s culture — from oversized clothing to vintage aesthetics — has brought curtains back into rotation.
 The middle part defined a generation of 90s heartthrobs like Leonardo DiCaprio, and our current nostalgia for the era has made the hairstyle relevant once again.

 Generally, the cut pairs longer hair on top with shorter hair on the back and sides.
 If you prefer more length at the sides, ask your barber for a scissor-cut middle part.
-This approach leaves enough hair to tuck behind the ears.
-If you want something sharper, a taper fade or fade middle part may be better suited.
-Set your lowest clipper guard (#0, #1, etc.) and have your barber blend up into the longer top.
+This approach leaves enough hair to tuck behind the ears and gives the style a softer finish.
+If you want something sharper, a taper fade or middle part fade may be better suited.

 Join Our Exclusive Community!